RELX Group/Elsevier Diversity & Inclusion Statement

 Recent examples of progress include:

-- Based on the success of our women in technology mentoring we launched a mentoring programme for women in senior roles across RELX Group, which Nick Luff, RELX Group’s CFO; Kumsal Bayazit, Reed Exhibitions' Europe President and Gunjan Aggarwal, Chief Human Resources Officer at RELX Group, co-sponsor
+- A mentoring programme for women in senior roles across RELX, which Kumsal Bayazit, CEO of Elsevier, Gunjan Aggarwal, Chief Human Resources Officer at RELX and Nick Luff, RELX Group’s CFO, co-sponsor

 Our D&I initiatives across the Group encompass our employees, our customers and our broader community:

-- Elsevier has attained the first level of the EDGE gender equality certification, which involved employee surveys across eight countries, an external review of policies and procedures.
-An EDGE focus area is flexible working and in 2017, Elsevier mapped its flexible working policies across the business as the first step in creating work practices that allow for flexibility for our employees
+- Elsevier has attained the first level of the EDGE gender equality certification, which involved employee surveys across eight countries and an external review of policies and procedures.
+An EDGE focus area is flexible working and in 2018, Elsevier published FlexWorx, its global guidelines in support of flexible working

-- At the end of last year Reed Exhibitions announced Proud Experiences, its first exhibition focused on LGBT travel and tourism internationally
+- Reed Exhibitions launched Proud Experiences, its first exhibition focused on LGBT travel and tourism internationally

 Pay philosophy and parity